-- Balanced policies that reflect the NLRB’s original mission, to fairly interpret and enforce federal labor law.
+Balanced policies that reflect the NLRB’s original mission, to fairly interpret and enforce federal labor law.

-- Regulatory and legislative efforts that preserve union election procedures by safeguarding the right of workers to make informed decisions about union representation, ensuring the ability of employers to communicate with their employees and protecting the privacy of workers and their families.
+Regulatory and legislative efforts that preserve balanced union election procedures by safeguarding the right of workers to make informed decisions about union representation, ensuring the ability of employers to communicate with their employees and protecting the privacy of workers and their families.

-- The NLRB’s 2014 final rule that implements “ambush”-style union representation elections.
+The NLRB’s 2014 final rule that implements “ambush”-style union representation elections.
 Such policies unfairly obstruct and silence employers while violating workers’ privacy and depriving them of valuable information.

 Under the Obama administration, the NLRB issued controversial, anti-business rulemakings seeking to promote union organizing in the construction industry and elsewhere at the expense of employers and employees.

 In addition, under the Obama administration, the NLRB uprooted more than 30 years of precedent and issued a decision in the Browning-Ferris Industries of California case that greatly expanded joint employer liability under the NLRA to situations where a company has “indirect” control and “unexercised potential” control over the essential terms and conditions of employment of another company’s employees.
-The BFI decision imposes unnecessary barriers to and burdens on contractor and subcontractor relationships throughout the construction industry.
-Under the Trump administration in 2018, the NLRB published a proposed rule that would establish an updated standard for determining joint-employer liability under the NLRA.
-The outcome of this rulemaking is to place in doubt the Obama-era joint employer standard, which is of considerable importance to the construction industry.
-On Feb.
-26, 2020, the NLRB issued its long-awaited final rule on the standard for determining joint-employer status.
-Effective April 27, the final rule clearly delineates and limits the types of control that would be treated as creating joint-employer status under the NLRA.
+The BFI standard is vague, confusing and imposes unnecessary barriers to and burdens on contractor and subcontractor relationships throughout the construction industry.
+In 2018, the Trump-era NLRB issued a proposed rule, which ABC supported, that would codify into regulation the pre-BFI joint employer standard under the NLRA.
+In 2020, the NLRB issued its long-awaited final rule on the standard for determining joint employer status, which clearly delineates and limits the types of control that would trigger joint employer status under the NLRA.